 Prejudice can only exist if there is a receiver.

 Reject prejudice by being the best you can be.

-Do your part in the universe: get rid of stereotypes, and you will subconsciously reject prejudice, because you will not be in a position to receive it or be placed in a box.
+Do your part in the universe: live a purpose-driven life, get rid of stereotypes, and you will subconsciously reject prejudice, because you will not be in a position to receive it or be placed in a box.